g8ecj/irrigate/www/CUSTOMISATION.md

 "name": "Well Pump"
-"aorb": true                     // 1-wire data of how to control it "address": "3a.824b01000000"     // not as valve but the contactor that runs it is driven the same way "flow": 100                      // flow rate below which the pump switches off "ispump": true                   // describes what it is "maxstarts": 20                  // locks for 3 mins when stopped to prevent abuse "maxflow": 230                   // when calculating a group, how much should be done at once "current": 120
+"aorb": true                     // 1-wire data of how to control it "address": "3a.824b01000000"     // not as valve but the contactor that runs it is driven the same way "ispump": true                   // describes what it is "minflow": 101                   // flow rate below which the pump switches off "nomflow": 300                   // when calculating a group, how much should be done at once "maxflow": 9999                  // stop it complaining if manually more is scheduled than nominal flow "maxstarts": 20                  // locks for 3 mins when stopped to prevent abuse "maxrun": 43200
+"current": 120
+"isoutput": true
 ```